bouthilx/bouthilx.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year PhD student in computer science at Mila, Université de Montréal, under the supervision of Pascal Vincent, specializing in machine learning, most specifically deep learning.
+I am a sixth year PhD student in computer science at Mila, Université de Montréal, under the supervision of Pascal Vincent, specializing in machine learning, most specifically deep learning.
 I am strongly interested by both research and software development.